Modern Slavery Act 2015: Implementation of the act

 In 2017, figures published by the National Crime Agency indicated that there were over 300 current police operations investigating possible violations of the act, and that a total of 3,805 people had been reported as potential victims in 2016.
 In September 2017 alone, nine people were jailed for offences under the act.

+In January 2024 a select committee of the House of Lords was appointed to consider the Act's implementation, impact, effectiveness, how it has been affected by subsequent political developments and whether it requires improvement.
+The committee published its report in October 2024.
+It concluded that, while the act had been effective at the time it came into force, changing circumstances meant that it needed updating.
+It highlighted difficulties rising from subsequent changes to immigration law, proposing that addressing trafficking should be a part of immigration policy.
+It noted that the fragmentation of the labour market had made preventing modern slavery more difficult, and proposed the creation of a specialist enforcement body.
+It also expressed concern that supply chain transparency was no longer sufficient, and should be replaced with a requirement of due diligence for companies to remove modern slavery from their supply chains.

 In other countries

 By 2018 legislation intended to reduce the impact of modern slavery on supply chains had been passed by seven of the G20 countries (including the UK).
 In 2018 the Government of Australia introduced a Modern Slavery Bill to the Parliament of Australia, using the United Kingdom’s Modern Slavery Act 2015 as a model.
 The bill was introduced following an Inquiry instigated, led and undertaken by the Foreign Affairs & Aid Sub-Committee of the Joint Standing Committee on Foreign Affairs, Defence and Trade, chaired by then Australian MP Chris Crewther.
 The Sub-Committee through its Inquiry looked into whether Australia should adopt a comparable Modern Slavery Act, gave in-principle support for the proposal in its August 2017 Interim Report, and gave full support through the recommendations of its final report, "Hidden in Plain Sight", in December 2017.

 It was passed into law as the Modern Slavery Act 2018 in November 2018, with effect from 1 January 2019.
-The reporting threshold is annual revenue above A$100 million, with strengths beyond the original UK Act including a legislated government-run central repository of statements, mandatory prescribed criteria for statements, government being required to report, a legislated three year review, and some compliance measures enabling the listing of entities who do not report, or do not report properly, by the Minister.
+The reporting threshold is annual revenue above A$100 million (equivalent to about US$70 million or £55 million), with strengths beyond the original UK Act including a legislated government-run central repository of statements, mandatory prescribed criteria for statements, government being required to report, a legislated three year review, and some compliance measures enabling the listing of entities who do not report, or do not report properly, by the Minister.